 Reflections from the Celtic service are found HERE.

 At 5:30 p.m. each Sunday evening, St. Stephen's offers a service of Celtic Evensong with Holy Communion.
 Our Celtic worship is drawn from the liturgical traditions of Iona and Northumbria, and the music at these services is contemplative, lively and haunting.
 The prayers are at once earthy, holy and inclusive.
 This service has been well received not only by St. Stephen's parishioners, but includes worshipers from other churches in the area, as well as those with little or no religious background.
 All are welcome at this service.

-The Celtic service includes healing prayer for those who desire it.
+The Celtic service includes healing prayer and anointing for those who desire it.

 There is no traditional sermon, but a brief reflection near the beginning of the service given by a lay person or sometimes by a member of the clergy.
 You can listen to (or in some cases, read) past reflections here.

 All are welcome to receive Communion at St. Stephen's.
 Instructions about receiving the bread and wine are printed on cards available in the pews (and are here), but please do not worry about "doing it right."
 The important thing is simply that you know that God welcomes you, and there is no telling how God might reach you in Communion.
 Just be open.

 Read Diana Butler Bass' Facebook post about her experience of the Celtic service.
 Diana also writes about this experience in her 2015 book Grounded.

 Religion & Ethics NewsWeekly visited St. Stephen's in January to learn more about what Diana experienced, and this segment aired on this national PBS series in April 2016.

 Many churches have asked how to use this liturgy in their own settings.
 You may contact Penny Nash for information, including a packet of sample liturgies, prayers, and musical selections.